-EWOC Newsletter: Through successes and setbacks, we will organize
+Through successes and setbacks, we will organize

-Upcoming Events đź—“
+Upcoming Events 🗓

-Book Discussion: Labor Power and Strategy
+Book Discussion: “Labor Power and Strategy”

-April 27, 2023, at 8:00 PM EDT, join EWOC for a discussion of the timely new book Labor Power and Strategy, a rich reflection on how the working class can exercise its mighty power in various industries and sectors.
+April 27, 2023, at 8 p.m.
+ET, join EWOC for a discussion of the timely new book “Labor Power and Strategy,” a rich reflection on how the working class can exercise its mighty power in various industries and sectors.
 Author John Womack, a renowned labor historian, proposes that unions focus on organizing workers in the strategic “choke points” within the economy that create maximum potential leverage and power.
 The book also features responses from 10 of the most thoughtful organizers and scholars in the labor movement, who offer a diverse range of ideas on ways forward for labor.
-Read a review of the book (by an EWOC volunteer!) here.
+Read a review of the book (by an EWOC volunteer).

 This discussion will feature Professor Womack, book editor Peter Olney, and respondents Melissa Shetler and Gene Bruskin.
 The event will be 90 minutes to allow for plenty of time.
-Register now!
+Register now for this lively and important discussion!

 May Foundational Training Series

 If you want to organize your workplace but don’t know where to start, or if you would like to support others organizing their workplaces, this training is for you.
-In four 90 minute sessions, we will discuss how workers can unite to address issues at their workplaces, and how to begin the process of unionization.
-You will learn how to approach coworkers, build a team of organizers among them, and develop a campaign.
+In four 90-minute sessions, we will discuss how workers can unite to address issues at their workplaces and how to begin the process of unionization.
+You will learn how to approach co-workers, build a team of organizers among them, and develop a campaign.

 You will meet other workers who are organizing.
 You will learn helpful tools, practices, and principles for winning workplace improvements and a voice in your workplace.
-You will learn how to prepare yourself and your coworkers to take collective action.
-The course covers how you can build, from scratch, a democratic organization of coworkers that can negotiate with the boss over working conditions.
+You will learn how to prepare yourself and your co-workers to take collective action.
+The course covers how you can build, from scratch, a democratic organization of co-workers that can negotiate with the boss over working conditions.

-Everywhere we organize, we strive to create potent, durable coalitions— big and broad enough to exercise power, and strong enough to weather resistance.
-The bosses have the same goals, and no doubt, when and where the owning classes exert paramount control, it’s because they’ve achieved dominance in our institutions— and the most severe attacks on workers follow.
+Everywhere we organize, we strive to create potent, durable coalitions — big and broad enough to exercise power and strong enough to weather resistance.
+The bosses have the same goals, and no doubt, when and where the owning classes exert paramount control, it’s because they’ve achieved dominance in our institutions — and the most severe attacks on workers follow.

 The bosses and the politicians they own maintain power ruthlessly, through constant aggression.
 But workers in Florida are fighting back, and examples of successful resistance are close by.
 In Michigan, a state with a rich history of labor struggle, workers are stringing together victories.

 Just a few weeks ago, Michigan became the first state in decades to repeal its right-to-work law, passed in 2012.
-Then, at the very end of March, 2,300 graduate student workers at University of Michigan went on strike, defying the terms of their expiring contract, and possibly state law.
+Then, at the very end of March, 2,300 graduate student workers at University of Michigan went on strike, defying the terms of their expiring contract and possibly state law.
 They have so far been rewarded for their militance after a county judge refused to grant the university an injunction.
-The strike continues, and will soon enter its fourth week.
+The strike continues and will soon enter its fourth week.

-Fighting on the defensive in Florida and on the offensive in Michigan: these dueling setbacks and successes demonstrate the perpetual ebb and flow of our movements.
+Fighting on the defensive in Florida and on the offensive in Michigan: These dueling setbacks and successes demonstrate the perpetual ebb and flow of our movements.
 Battles come and go, but the war between bosses and workers never ends, which is why we never stop organizing.

 World of Work 🌍